Indico-Labs/json_to_pptxbuilder_examples/README.md

 ``` $ python get_token.py ```

 ### How to try out the examples
 In the `example_data` folder you will find various examples on how to structure your data.
-Change the `convert_json_to_pptxbuilder.py` accordingly to load the data you want and the correct token.
+Change the `convert_json_to_pptxbuilder.py` accordingly to load the data you want and use the correct token.